Philosophy: Global and Comparative Perspectives (BA)

 Concepts of Selfhood

-Discussing topics such as personal identity, the metaphysics of persons, self-knowledge and the structure of awareness, this course introduces students to the philosophical study of the self.
+Discussing topics such as personal identity, the metaphysics of persons, self-knowledge and the structure of awareness, this course will introduce you to the philosophical study of the self.
 After completing it you’ll be able to present this knowledge in writing and formulate critical responses to these philosophical ideas and positions.

 Conceptions of Knowledge in India and China

-This course engages students in the major debates about what was considered knowledge in the classical Indian and Chinese traditions.
-It will acquaint them with the most prevalent philosophical conceptions of knowledge found in the ancient and medieval philosophical schools of these two countries.
+This course engages you in the major debates about what was considered knowledge in the classical Indian and Chinese traditions.
+You’ll become acquainted with the most prevalent philosophical conceptions of knowledge found in the ancient and medieval philosophical schools of these two countries.

 Islamic Thought: Past and Present